gaia-j/EFifakeCPU/README.md

 ### Prerequisites

 Unsupported intel CPUs like Ivy Bridge, server CPUs some xeon and high-end processors like Haswell-E.
-Remember that nvidia gpu's are only supported on macOS 10.13.x.
+Remember that nvidia gpu's are only supported on macOS 10.13.x and below.
 Mojave, Catalina and Big Sur you won't be able to use your gpu.

 ### Installing

-Just paste my EFI folder in your EFI partition.
+Just paste my EFI folder into your EFI partition.
 Please check the config.plist and kext folders before booting, this EFI folder are injecting nvidia web drivers and Realtek8111g network controller

 #### Changing network driver

 If you want to change or disable the network driver, download the right kext to your controller, put inside "kexts" folder and edit "config.plist":<br>
-    <p>     If you have an mac, hackintosh or virtual machine, you can edit it using Open Core Configurator (OCC):</p>
+    <p>     If you have a mac, hackintosh or virtual machine running macOS, you can edit it using Open Core Configurator (OCC):</p>
         <p>         Open config.plist on OCC then go to Kernel tab, disable "RealtekRTL8111.kext" and inject your network controller's kext:</p>
         <p align="center">
         <img src="./readme/realtek-core.png" height="400" />